stujones11/minetest-npcf/npcf/README.md

 may not be available or nil at the time of registration.

 ### on_receive_fields = function(self, fields, sender)
-Called when a button is pressed in the NPC's formspec.
+Called when a button is pressed in the NPC's formspec. text fields, dropdown, list and checkbox selections are automatically stored in the self.metadata table.

+### on_registration = function(self, pos, sender)
+Only ever called once upon successful NPC registration using a spawner.
+Currently not used anywhere and may be removed from future version.

 npcf
 ----
 The global NPC framework namespace.

-Other global variables include.
+### Global Constants

 	NPCF_ANIM_STAND = 1
 	NPCF_ANIM_SIT = 2